dragonscry/eldrichHorrorv2/README.md

 3. Encounter or Fight with monster.
 If there is a monster you firstly fight with monsters.
 Then you encounter with place.

-4. At the end something happend and lopp repeat from first step.
+4. At the end something happend and loop repeat from first step.

 ## Future of repository